ericwastaken/pylogix-webserver/README.md

 NodeJS is only used for formatting JSON files with prettier.
 It's not used for the server itself.

 ## Roadmap TODOs

 - README todo items
 - Crete a Docker compose deployment.
   - copies the code, python 3.11.4, install requirements, bind conf, data in a volume
   - fix PyCharm's run-config for the docker-compose deployment
-- Document Nginx native (after Docker container, so I have the nginx conf)
 - Test all the calls with unresponsive PLC
   - "description": "An internal error occurred.
 Details: 'NoneType' object has no attribute 'timestamp'"

 ## Future TODOs

 - (maybe) Support more features from the underlying PyLogix (other than tag write or other operations that change PLC data)?
 - (maybe, unlikely we want this unless much more security is added) Writing tags (or other PLC data changes) with granular permissions (could be limited to certain tokens, or even certain tags explicitly configured.)
 - (maybe) Stricter adherence to REST specifications?
 - (if needed) other authentication methods?
 (LDAP/RADIUS, etc.)

 ## Known limitations

 - In plc_io
   - Sometimes get "'utf-8' codec can't decode byte 0xfb in position 4: invalid start byte" when reading some timers ("TON_A", "TON_B" from a test rig, of type TIMER).
 Other timers read fine.
 This is an issue with my test rig, and I'm not sure if it's necessary to look into further.
   - Inside a read-tag-list, a failure causes the whole call to bail.
 Since this one call to pylogix fails, this means that a single bad tag inside a tag list causes the whole call to fail.